spurthi29/Origami_3D_Animation/README.md

 - Improve the user interface for better interaction.
 - Include sound effects and background music to enhance the experience.

-## Acknowledgments

-This project was created by **Mallipalli Spurthi Reddy** (1KS19CS051) as part of an academic assignment to explore 3D graphics programming.

----

-Feel free to customize this README to better suit your project's specifics or your personal touch!
 [Practical Implementation](https://github.com/user-attachments/assets/4bbff6c7-bc3b-4bf6-b281-e66299f63959)